Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 IP address if the 'main' DNS privacy address filters responses?
 Or simply just to say that the DNS privacy service should not differ from the 'normal' DNS service in terms of such options.

+[Benno: I understand you want to be explicit, but the first assumption that you should provide an unfiltered service on alternative if main does filter responses seems contra-dictionary if service provider pretends to be have such a service.
+I prefer the second that they should have an unfiltered DNS service.]

 ## Client query obfuscation